demmis98/3s-psp/README.md

 #### Scaling mode
     -"Fast" for scaling each vertex
     -"Smooth" for scaling the whole canvas
+#### Color correction
+    -"On" to emulate a CRT's colors
+    -"OFF" for original colors

 ### Sound Settings
 - Choose between stereo or mono